 Luz María has worked as researcher, academic and independent consultant.
 Her research interests are related to the role of civil society organisations in vulnerable contexts, and specifically how societal requirements can be incorporated in housing design processes and management services through collaborative and bottom-up approaches.
-Currently, Luz María is a postdoctoral researcher at MBE department of TU Delft, and she works as a part-time researcher at Co-Lab research.
+Currently, Luz María is a postdoctoral researcher on the NWO-funded project “Mapping social innovation and collaboration in housing- Co-Lab Mapping”.

 Sara Brysch, MArch